 Small group learning experiences that are not effectively structured and monitored often result in very negative learning experiences for both teachers and students.
 In small group learning, the teacher’s energy shifts from presenting knowledge (sage on the stage), to structuring and facilitating knowledge creation (guide on the side).

-Effective small group learning involves the following:
+Effective small group learning

-- A meaningful, achievable task that is clearly articulated and evaluated
+- a meaningful, achievable task that is clearly articulated and evaluated

-- Individual as well as group accountability measures
+- individual as well as group accountability measures

-- Planning and facilitation of the organizational logistics
+- planning and facilitation of the organizational logistics

-- Instruction in collaboration skills (active listening, synthesis of ideas, task management, conflict resolution, clarifying, offering feedback, probing)
+- instruction in collaboration skills (active listening, synthesis of ideas, task management, conflict resolution, clarifying, offering feedback, probing)

-- Monitoring of progress and intervention when necessary.
+- monitoring of progress and intervention when necessary.

 - How might formal and informal group learning enhance your current delivery and facilitate the achievement of particular course goals?